haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 	- Click around the corners of the raster drawing of the new buildings, gradually drawing a new polygon in the tampere_buildings layer.
 When you are finished, right-click and the polygon will close.
 You then get the opportunity to add new Attributes.
 Add attributes if you want (such as the name of the stadium), then press OK.

-	- When you are finished adding the new buildings, press the *Save* symbol in the Digitizing Toolbar.
+	- When you are finished adding the new buildings, press the *Save* symbol in the Digitizing Toolbar, and toggle off *editing*.

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/Exercise1_figure8.png)